kyriakopoulouu/Language-Technology/README.md

 # Language-Technology
+This project was implemented as part of the postgraduate studies in Computational Intelligence and Digital Media.
-NLP TEXT SUMMARIZATION WITH DEEP LEARNING, KYRIAKOPOULOU EVANGELIA, DMCI
+NLP TEXT SUMMARIZATION WITH DEEP LEARNING

 Files:
 Text_Summarization_With_Transformers.ipynb: Colab Notebook of Transformers for text summarization